qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 To access the :guilabel:`Layer Properties` dialog:

-* From the :guilabel:`Layers` panel, double-click the layer or right-click and select :guilabel:`Properties...` from the pop-up menu;
+* In the :guilabel:`Layers` panel, double-click the layer or right-click and select :guilabel:`Properties...` from the pop-up menu;
 * Go to :menuselection:`Layer --> Properties...` menu when the layer is selected.

-The vector :guilabel:`Layer Properties` dialog provides following sections:
+The vector :guilabel:`Layer Properties` dialog provides the following sections:

 * |metadata| :ref:`Information <vectorinformationmenu>`
 * |system| :ref:`Source <vectorsourcemenu>`